defaults/scribble/README.md

-Scribble - Blogging Platform
+#Scribble - Blogging Platform
 =====

 Scribble is a light weight blogging platform build on Google Cloud Platform.
+Its a light weight blogging platform ideal for developers or personal bloggers.

+It has beautiful resposive UI to write and manage your blog posts.
+Mimics Medium writing UI for writings.

  It specifically uses free tier of Google Cloud Platform.
-Its a lighht weighht blogging platform ideal for developers or personal bloggers.

-Features(implemented/upcoming):
+So, till you reach a decent user base and traffic you mostly will pay nothing.
+Check tech stack below for detail.

+##Features(implemented/upcoming):

 Features in *italics* are coming soon.
-Check open pull requests and help by contributing.
+Check open pull requests and help by contributing. :smiley:

 * Logging with Email/FB account kit/Github
 * Manage, publish and unpublish writings